berndfinger/sap-preconfigure-assert/README.md

 ```

 ### Define SELinux state
-The following variable allows for defining the desired SELinux state.
+By setting the following variable, a desired SELinux state can be checked.
 Default is `disabled`.
 ```yaml
 sap_preconfigure_assert_selinux_state
 ```

 ### Perform a yum update
-- This function is currently not implemented -
 If the following variable is set to `yes`, the role will check if a `yum update` will update any software on the managed node.
 Default is `no`. \
 *Note*: The outcome of a `yum update` depends on the managed node's configuration for sticky OS minor version, see the description of the release option in `man subscription-manager`.
 For SAP HANA installations, setting a certain minor version with `subscscription-manager release --set=X.Y` is a strict requirement.
 ```yaml